 Skip to main content

 Anyone who spends time around children will know that sniffles are common.
 In fact, it’s normal for a child to have eight or more colds every year.
+And there are plenty of cold, cough and flu symptoms in kids.
 There are hundreds of viruses that cause colds floating around that young children will never have encountered before, meaning they’ve developed no immunity to them.

-As your child builds their natural immunity, there are a few tips and tricks you can use to help manage symptoms.
+As build a natural immunity, there are a few tips and tricks you can use to help manage cold and flu symptoms in children.
 That said, most colds should clear up by themselves within one to two weeks.
 During those two weeks, it’s important to monitor your child’s symptoms to ensure they don’t get worse and consult a doctor if necessary.

-Remember, colds and flu in children often differ from those in adults.
+Remember, colds and flu for kids are often different to adults.
 For example:

 • Children get colds far more often than adults, with most adults only having two to four colds a year.